 When entering any body of water, whether it be Ocean, Lake, River, Waterfall, Lagoon, we need to recognize that we are entering manifestations of our Mother's Womb and that we are entering manifestations of Mother Earth's Womb that has given birth to Life in all the diversity that we enjoy from her.
 Waters should never have become dumping grounds either physically or spiritually, yet today they have become both.
 When we walked to this (relatively) pristine River, we were immediately struck by her Golden Color and how her Waters were the texture and color of Honey.
 The Waters were clear and we could see to the bottom where many Misterios looked back at us.
 We were able to submerge ourselves in her cool waters, refreshening in ways that are never possible using indoor plumbing.
 In some parts we saw many tiny fish.

+In all these photos many Spirits are easily visible, some fierce, some ancient, some beyond what we may even recognize.
+And it is important to note that it is the currents of the River that has moulded the expressions of the Spirits that become visible upon the stones.
+She has "revealed" them, if you will.
+Our Ancient Taino Ancestors carved Cemis from Stones, revealing the Spirit that had been "hidden" in the Stone or piece of Wood.
+In this sense Mama Chola is the carver of the Cemis that are found within her.
+The photo below clearly shows the face of a Spirit looking directly at us.
+In giving this some contemplation, we realize that Mama Chola, the Spirit of the River, is creating "Medicine".
 On the particular day that we came to this River, we had been hearing a Palero, who will remain unnamed, speaking on the internet about how Yayis are weak because their menstrual cycle, and talk too much, and that Yayis are not even allowed in some Munansos.
 In our walk to the River, the River herself spoke to us, not through the internet, but through her Waters, her Stones, and the glimpses that she gave us into her world.
 We need to consider the historical facts of colonialism of our Matri-focal cultures by paternalistic aggressive western mentalities.
 These onslaughts of colonialism with its genocide and enslavement of our Peoples, left its scars that we are still struggling to heal from.
 The most dangerous of those scars are the ones that we do not even realize are scars because of the scar tissue of ignorance that covers them.
 The degrading of women and the describing of the Powerful Cycle that allows our Human Experience (the Menstrual Cycle) as weak is one of the scars of colonialism and genocide that still haunts us.

 Other schools of thought blur the line of the Menstrual Cycle and try to attempt to give it a function with the Man, which is yet another scar from colonialism.
 Some Tainos (who will remain unnamed) depict "Guakar", a female Misterio relating to the Menstrual Cycle of Women, as a masculine force.
 This is another psychological scar that still seeks to undermine the Power of Mother, the Power of the Menstrual, the Power of the Mother giving Birth!